mhoemmen/wg21-proposals/movable-box/movable-box.md

 or even require that types be default constructible.
 None of the `uninitialized_*` or `ranges::uninitialized_*`
 algorithms in `<memory>` would accomplish this.

+### Avoid collision with `is_trivially_copy_constructible`

+We would have preferred to call this property
+"trivial copy-constructibility,"
+as it is a restriction of trivial copyability for types that are copy constructible but not copy assignable.
+Unfortunately, this would collide with the existing trait `is_trivially_copy_constructible`, which has a much narrower meaning than we need.
+If `is_trivially_copy_constructible_v<T>` is `true`, then this only means that the copy constructor is trivial ([meta.unary.prop]).
+However, if `is_trivially_copyable_v<T>` is `true`, then `T` is trivially copyable, which imposes requirements on other special member functions, including the destructor.

+Our new property needs to impose analogous requirements on things unrelated to copy constructors or copy assignment.
+Just having `is_trivially_copy_constructible_v<T>` be `true` is not enough.
+Thus, we need a different name.

 ### _`movable-box`_ already has a trivial destructor